 Birthdate: August 11, 1981 (JKR website calendar, 11 Aug 2004).

 Father: Arthur Weasley.

-Maternal grandparents: Molly and Sirius are "cousins by marriage," (OP6) so Molly's parents are probably related in some way to the Prewetts listed on the Black Family Tree (see BFT and my notes).
+Maternal grandparents: Molly and Sirius Black are "cousins by marriage," (OP6) so Molly's parents are probably related in some way to the Prewetts listed on the Black Family Tree (BFT and notes).

-Paternal grandparents: Septimus and Cedrella Weasley (see BFT and my notes).
+Paternal grandparents: Septimus and Cedrella Weasley (BFT and notes).